 38.23 Cost Recovery for Short-Term Reliability Process

-38.23.1 The Responsible Transmission Owner or the Developer that proposes a transmission Short-Term Reliability Process Solution that is selected by the ISO pursuant to Section 38.10 to address a Short-Term Reliability Process Need shall be entitled to full recovery of all reasonably incurred costs, including a reasonable return on investment and any applicable incentives, related to the development, construction, operation and maintenance of the transmission Short-Term Reliability Process Solution.
+38.23.1 A Designated Entity of a Designated Short-Term Transmission Project designated pursuant to Section 38.10.2.1.3 or 38.10.5 of the ISO OATT to address a Short-Term Reliability Process Need and Designated Network Upgrade Facilities identified for the interconnection of such Designated Short-Term Transmission Project in accordance with Attachment FF, if applicable, shall be entitled to full recovery of all reasonably incurred costs, including a reasonable return on investment and any applicable incentives, related to the development, construction, operation and maintenance of the transmission Short-Term Reliability Process Solution and Designated Network Upgrade Facilities, if applicable.
 The Responsible Transmission Owner shall also be entitled to recover its costs for developing its proposed transmission Short-Term Reliability Process Solution and, if applicable, its conceptual permanent Short-Term Reliability Process Solution, whether or not such solutions were selected by the ISO.
-The Responsible Transmission Owner or Developer will recover its costs in accordance with Schedule 16 of this ISO OATT, or as determined by the Commission.
-The period for cost recovery will be determined by the Commission and will begin if and when the Short-Term Reliability Process Solution is completed or halted, or as otherwise determined by the Commission.
+The Designated Entity or Responsible Transmission Owner will recover its costs in accordance with Schedule 16 of this ISO OATT, or as determined by the Commission.
+The period for cost recovery will be determined by the Commission and will begin if and when the Designated Short-Term Transmission Project, together with the Designated Network Upgrade Facilities identified for the interconnection of such Designated Short-Term Transmission Project in accordance with Attachment P (if applicable), is completed or halted, or as otherwise determined by the Commission.
 The NYISO does not provide cost recovery related to projects undertaken by Transmission Owners through their Local Transmission Owner Planning Processes pursuant to Sections 31.1.3 and 31.2.1 of Attachment Y of the ISO OATT.

 38.23.2.
-If a selected regulated transmission Short-Term Reliability Process Solution is halted by the ISO, all of the costs incurred and commitments made by the Developer up to that point, including reasonable and necessary expenses incurred to implement an orderly termination of the project, will be recoverable by the Developer in accordance with Schedule 16 of the ISO OATT.
+If a selected regulated transmission Short-Term Reliability Process Solution is halted by the ISO, all of the costs incurred and commitments made by the Designated Entity for its Designated Short-Term Transmission Project that is, or is a part of, the selected transmission Short-Term Reliability Process Solution and Designated Network Upgrade Facilities identified for the interconnection of such Designated Short-Term Transmission Project (if applicable), up to that point, including reasonable and necessary expenses incurred to implement an orderly termination of the project, will be recoverable by the Designated Entity in accordance with Schedule 16 of the ISO OATT.

-38.23.3 If the appropriate federal, state or local agency(ies) either rejects a necessary authorization, or approves and later withdraws authorization, for the selected transmission Short-Term Reliability Process Solution, the Developer may recover all of the necessary and reasonable costs incurred and commitments made up to the final federal, state or local regulatory decision, including reasonable and necessary expenses incurred to implement an orderly termination of the project, to the extent permitted by the Commission in accordance with its regulations.
+38.23.3 If the appropriate federal, state or local agency(ies) either rejects a necessary authorization, or approves and later withdraws authorization, for a Designated Short-Term Reliability Project that is, or is a part of, the selected transmission Short-Term Reliability Process Solution and Designated Network Upgrade Facilities identified for the interconnection of such Designated Short-Term Transmission Project (if applicable), the Designated Entity may recover all of the necessary and reasonable costs incurred and commitments made up to the final federal, state or local regulatory decision, including reasonable and necessary expenses incurred to implement an orderly termination of the project, to the extent permitted by the Commission in accordance with its regulations.
 The ISO shall recover such costs in accordance with Schedule 16 of the ISO OATT.

 38.23.4 If a Market Participant’s Generator is operating under an RMR Agreement pursuant to Section 38.11 to address a Short-Term Reliability Process Need, the Market Participant will be paid in accordance with Rate Schedule 8 of the ISO Services Tariff.
 The ISO will recover costs related to RMR Agreements from LSEs in accordance with Schedule 14 of the ISO OATT.